GitLab – Jira Integration Overview

-In an Application Lifecycle Management (ALM) ecosystem, the choice of systems and the collaboration between the cross-functional teams play a great role.
-While the choice of systems impacts the productivity of a team, the cross-functional collaboration brings in collective wisdom to take better decisions, faster.
+In the multi-tool ecosystem, the choice of systems and the collaboration between cross-functional teams play an important role.
+While the choice of systems impacts a team’s productivity, cross-functional collaboration enables teams to make better decisions faster.

-Best-of-breed systems such as GitLab and JIRA bring rich functionalities to the ecosystem and make the work of the development team easier and faster.
-When JIRA and GitLab integrated within the ecosystem, it’s easier to keep a track of the commit trends and volume and therefore fulfil the compliance requirements.
-The dependency on manual communication to update the relevant stakeholders in different teams also considerably reduces.
+Best-of-breed systems such as GitLab and Jira integration leverages the overall functionality of the ecosystem.
+Moreover, it makes the development team’s work easier and faster.
+With GitLab and Jira integration, it’s easier to keep track of the commit trends and meet the compliance requirements at the same time.
+Additionally, it reduces the dependency on manual communication to update cross-functional teams.

-- Shorten the delivery lifecycle, streamline manual processes and accelerate team velocity
+- Shortens the delivery lifecycle, streamlines manual processes, and improves team’s performance

-- Track commit volume, track commit trends and edits/changes to commit files in real time
+- Track commit volume, commit trends and changes to commit files in real-time

-- Enforce authentic commits to make sure each commit is happening against a scheduled and open workitem
+- Authenticates commits to make sure each commit is happening against a scheduled and open work item

-OpsHub Integration Manager integrates JIRA and GitLab bi-directionally.
-It ensures that all data is available to each user, in that user’s preferred system, with full context, in real-time.
-All the details related to a commit made against a work-item in JIRA can be tracked from JIRA itself.
-All the details related to a commit can be synced to JIRA in various ways, following are a few examples:
+OpsHub Integration Manager integrates Jira and GitLab bi-directionally.
+As a result, all data is available to the users, in their preferred systems, with full context, in real-time.
+The project management team can track all the details related to a commit made against a work item in GitLab from Jira itself.
+OIM syncs the commit details to Jira in various ways:

-- Change workitem field like ‘close a workitem’ when commit comments contain a pre-defined identifier
+- Change work item field like ‘close a work item’ when commit comments contain a pre-defined user

-The development team using GitLab can also use advance features such as the Issue Board feature to streamline all issues coming in from JIRA.
+The development team using GitLab can also use advanced features such as the Issue Board feature to streamline all issues coming in from Jira.